samunaai/tuunv2/README.md

 - In order to have allocated disk space for Argo to write artifacts to disk, you may been to create a persistent volume (pv), and then a persistent volume claim (pvc), which you can pass to argo.
 - Sample yaml's for declaring a pv can be found in the `volumes` folder of this repository.
 For example, you could run `kubectl apply -f argo-pv.yaml`
-- Note that while a pv is not namespaces, and "floats freely in kubernetes", a pvc needs to be applied to particular namespace.
-Argo will not be able to use memory under the volume claim if it does not belong to the same namespace as the argo server and pods.
+- Note that both a pvc and its corresponding pv needs to be applied to particular namespace.
+Argo will not be able to use memory under the persistent volume claim if it does not belong to the same namespace as the argo server and pods.
+And a persistent volume claim will not be able to find a persisent volume to `bind` to if it is not under the same namespace.

 <!-- ## 4.
 Katib -->